hal9000-swarm/systemd-timesyncd-wait/README.md

 > Notice: The latest versions of systemd in git (after v238) have
  > systemd-time-wait-sync.service; presumably it will be present in
  > systemd-239.
 If you have systemd v239 or greater, you should use
  > systemd-time-sync-wait instead.

 Proper time-sync.target support for systemd-timesyncd

+> :warning: For installation instructions on the P100 go to [dist](dist)

 This package essentially just works around https://github.com/systemd/systemd/issues/5097